MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The wire format of the SvcParamValue is the corresponding 2 octet numeric value in network byte order.

-If a port-restricting firewall is in place between the client and the service endpoint, changing the port number can cause clients to lose access to the service, so operators should exercise caution when using this SvcParamKey.
+If a port-restricting firewall is in place between some client and the service endpoint, changing the port number might cause that client to lose access to the service, so operators should exercise caution when using this SvcParamKey to specify a non-default port.

 ## "esniconfig" {#svcparamkeys-esniconfig}